froboy/yusaopeny_docs/content/en/docs/wiki/Decouple-component-from-Open-Y-as-independent-module-project.md

 1. Work on getting an initial release with at least `beta` version stability.
 1. Create a composer.json file for the component in order to be able to start using it via `composer`.
 See [Virtual Y](https://github.com/ymcatwincities/openy_gated_content/blob/master/composer.json) for an example.
 1. Make it available for the public via packagist.org or drupal.org as a release.
 Ensure `podarok` is added as a co-maintainer to the respective system.
-1. Suggest adding to Open Y by [opening an issue](https://github.com/ymcatwincities/openy/issues).
+1. Suggest adding to Y USA Open Y by [opening an issue](https://github.com/ymcatwincities/openy/issues).
 1. If approved, create a Pull Request adding it as a dependency in [composer.json](https://github.com/ymcatwincities/openy/blob/9.x-2.x/composer.json).
-1. Ensure this component is enabled in any of the packages maintained in the [Open Y profile installation](https://github.com/ymcatwincities/openy/blob/9.x-2.x/openy.packages.yml)
+1. Ensure this component is enabled in any of the packages maintained in the [Y USA Open Y profile installation](https://github.com/ymcatwincities/openy/blob/9.x-2.x/openy.packages.yml)
 1. Ask for review and release, according to the [release plan]({{< relref "How-we-release-OpenY-distribution-from-code-perspective" >}}).

-### for decoupling an existing component of Open Y
+### for decoupling an existing component of Y USA Open Y

 Follow the steps above, but:

-- After creating the repo, filter the selected component by running `git filter-branch --subdirectory-filter ...` from the latest development branch of the Open Y profile.
+- After creating the repo, filter the selected component by running `git filter-branch --subdirectory-filter ...` from the latest development branch of the Y USA Open Y profile.
 This keeps credits of work done for this component as a part of the [Code of Conduct]({{< relref "Open-Y-Code-of-Conduct-and-Best-Practices" >}}).
-- After separating the code, ensure the ejected code is not duplicated in the Open Y profile.
+- After separating the code, ensure the ejected code is not duplicated in the Y USA Open Y profile.
 Remove duplicated code in the same Pull Request in which you add the new dependency.

 ## Examples